Sammii-HK/iprep/NEON_SETUP.md

-# Using Neon Database with Interview Coach
+# Using Neon Database with iPrep

 ## Why Neon?